 - Describe effective strategies to prepare for an interview

 If your résumé and cover letter have served their purposes well, you will be invited to participate in an interview with the company or organization you’re interested in.
 Congratulations!
-It’s an exciting time, and your prospects for employment are very strong if you put in the time to be well prepared.
+It’s an exciting opportunity, and your prospects for employment are very strong if you put in the time to be well prepared.

 In this section we look at how to get ready for an interview, what types of interviews you might need to engage in, and what kinds of questions you might be asked.